roihassecb/ravid-task-2/README.md

 ### Custom JS

-I've also used for the fitst time a custom function to show an hamburger menu on small screens instead of a navigation bar my function called **showHideNavToggle** and she add a custom class that hide the icons on small screen and display tham after click on hamburger button
+I've also used for the first time a custom function to show an hamburger menu on small screens instead of a navigation bar my function called **showHideNavToggle** and she add a custom class that hide the icons on small screen and display tham after click on hamburger button